atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-implementation.md

 ## 4 Segment tables

-Determine how you are going to split the data.
+Determine how you are going to split the data into different Data Marts.
 Common ways include:

 * Department
 * Product Line